benchristelcom/benchristelcom.github.io/src/recipes/soy-sauce-lentil-soup.md

-# Soy Sauce Lentil Soup
+# Soy Sauce Lentil Stew

 Easy, delicious, and vegan without even trying!

-Serves 2.
-I usually triple this recipe.
+I invented this recipe on the spur of the moment when there was nothing in the fridge.
+From its unlikely origins as survival food, it has risen to become one of the stars of our kitchen.

+Serves 8.

 ## Ingredients

-- 1 cup rice
-- 1 cup green or French lentils
+- 1 lb green or French lentils
-- 2 tbsp soy sauce
-- 1 tbsp mirin (sweet rice wine)
-- 1 tbsp vegetable oil
-- about 1 carrot, diced
+- about 3 carrots, diced
-- about 1 stalk of celery, diced
+- about 3 stalks of celery, diced
-- something spicy: red pepper flakes, spicy chilis, or chili oil
+- something spicy: red pepper flakes, spicy chilis, gochujang, wasabi, or chili oil

+### Sauce

+- 1/2 cup soy sauce
+- 1/4 cup mirin (sweet rice wine)
+- 1/4 cup vegetable oil, plus more for sauté
+- 2 Tbsp rice vinegar

-## Optional-ish Ingredients
+### Optional-ish Ingredients

 These are not strictly required, but make the result more delicious.

-- onion or scallion, diced
+- 1 yellow onion, diced
 - kale or some other dark leafy green, stems removed, cut into ~1 inch strips or squares
-- mushrooms, sliced
+- 8 oz mushrooms, sliced

 ## Procedure

-1. Put all ingredients, except the rice, mushrooms, and leafy greens, in a large pot.
+1. Sauté all veggies, except the mushrooms and leafy greens, in a large pot.
-2. Saute things a bit, then cover with boiling water and bring to a simmer.
+2. Add lentils and sauce ingredients, cover with boiling water, and bring to a simmer.
 The lentils will expand as they cook;
    add more water as needed to keep them covered.
-You'll end up needing about 4 cups of water per cup of dry lentils.
+You'll end up needing about 9 cups of water per pound of lentils.
 4. Start cooking the rice.
 5. Cook the mushrooms in a pan: dry-saute them until they start to shrink a bit and change color; then add a bit of oil.
    After 15 minutes, add a splash of soy sauce and mirin and continue to cook.
-5. When the soup has been simmering for 30 minutes or so, add the greens and cook for 10-15 minutes more.
+5. When the soup has been simmering for 30 minutes or so, add the greens and cook for 15–20 minutes more.
 6. Add mushrooms to the soup.
 7. Divide rice into bowls and ladle the soup over it.

+## Notes

 Lentils lower your blood sugar; to counteract that, I recommend pairing this recipe with ice cream.